5mods/tutorials/5Mods Upload Guidelines.md

 This topic summarizes what you can expect from the moderation team, and what the moderation team expects from you.

-These rules are in addition to the existing [community guidelines](https://forums.gta5-mods.com/topic/8/gta5-mods-com-community-guidelines), rules on the upload and report prompts, as well as the [site F.A.Q.](https://forums.gta5-mods.com/topic/4943/readme-frequently-asked-questions-site-related)
+These rules are in addition to the existing rules on the upload and report prompts.

 ## Mod uploads for FiveM and other platforms